Refugee crisis briefing

 The work of the IRC is possible only through the generosity of caring people like you.
 Your gift helps the IRC respond immediately and effectively to protect vulnerable families in most desperate need.
 You can help us aid refugees fleeing to Europe from Syria, Afghanistan, Iraq and other countries in crisis by making a contribution in support of the IRC's emergency response.

 More ways to help

 How can I volunteer to help refugees?
 Can I donate clothing or other goods to refugees?
-Your questions about how you can get involved are answered in our FAQ.
+Your questions about ways to get involved are answered in our FAQs.